The Official Website

 Stephen Hawking is the former Lucasian Professor of Mathematics at the University of Cambridge and author of A Brief History of Time which was an international bestseller.
 Now Director of Research at the Centre for Theoretical Cosmology at Cambridge, his other books for the general reader include A Briefer History of Time, the essay collection Black Holes and Baby Universe and The Universe in a Nutshell.

 In 1963, Hawking contracted motor neurone disease and was given two years to live.
 Yet he went on to Cambridge to become a brilliant researcher and Professorial Fellow at Gonville and Caius College.
-Since 1979 he has held the post of Lucasian Professor at Cambridge, the chair held by Isaac Newton in 1663.
+From 1979 to 2009 he held the post of Lucasian Professor at Cambridge, the chair held by Isaac Newton in 1663.
 Professor Hawking has over a dozen honorary degrees and was awarded the CBE in 1982.
 He is a fellow of the Royal Society and a Member of the US National Academy of Science.
 Stephen Hawking is regarded as one of the most brilliant theoretical physicists since Einstein.

-Stephen's latest book
+Stephen's latest book - My Brief History.

 Background image is the eXtreme Deep Field from Hubble.
 Credit: NASA; ESA; G. Illingworth, D. Magee, and P. Oesch, University of California, Santa Cruz; R. Bouwens, Leiden University; and the HUDF09 Team